-Carefully considering the clear and convincing, unrefuted and even compelling evidence of the Respondent's conduct-as well as the aggravating and mitigating factors present-the Committee recommends that the Respondent Kenneth M. Plaisance be suspended from the practice of law for two (2) years and one (1) days with one year deferred, and further that according to Louisiana Supreme Court Rule, XIX 24, Respondent be required to present evidence before a Hearing Committee demonstrating his fitness to resume the practice of law in Louisiana as a condition of reinstatement; and the Hearing Committee also recommends that the Respondent be assessed with the costs and expenses of the proceeding pursuant to Rule XIX, §10.1.
+Catefully considering the clear and convincing, unrefuted and even compelling evidence of the Respondent's conduct-as, well as the aggravating and mitigating factors present-the Committee recommends that the Respondent Kenneth M. Plaisance be suspended from the practice of law for two (2) years and one (1) day, with one year deferred, and further that according to Louisiana Supreme Court.
+Rule, XIX 24, Respondent be required to present evidence before a Hearing.
+Committee demonstrating bia fitness to resume the practice of law in Louisiana as a condition of reinstatement; and the Hearing Committee also recommends that the Respondent be assessed with the costs and expenses of the proceeding pursuant to Rule, XIX, §10,1.

-This opinion is unanimous and has been reviewed by each Committee member, all of whom concur and who have authorized Ismes B. Letten, Hearing Committee #9 Chair; to sign on their behalf.
+This opinion is unanimous and has been reviewed by each Committee member, all of whom concur and who have authorized Ismes B. Letten, Hearing Committee #9 Chair, to sign on their behalf.
+Zowy Louisiana, this the day of Actor 2022.

-A day of